merkata/linux-automation/PITCHME.md

 - backticks  `` execute the command inside
 - {} around a $variable "preserve" it (and permit some manipulations)
-- for variable in `generate a list` places every item of list inside the variable
+- for variable in "generate a list" places every item of list inside the variable
 - inside the do...done you can execute everything upon $variable

 ---